carfizzi/warehouse.angular/README.md

-# warehouse.angular
+# Warehouse Angular

-A simple Angular SPA to handle warehouse packagings.
+A simple Angular SPA to handle a warehouse packagings.